thomaserlang/delphi-json/README.md

 So this is my go at it.

-This version is only tested on Delphi XE 3 but should work in all Delphi versions that support generics.
+This version is only tested on Delphi XE 3 and Delphi XE 6 (Android) but should work in all Delphi versions that support generics and TStringHelper.

 ### New in version 0.2